-You prefer to ignore the warnings signs because you think: “Well, what the car needs is simply adding gas and topping the engine oil.”
+You prefer to ignore the warning signs.
+You think: "Well, what the car needs is simply adding gas and topping the engine oil."
 You make up your own rules about the car until the car is grounded.
 A brand new car with only 15,000 miles on it, grounded?

 The law is often a trigger word.
-Nobody seems to like the law, though without the law, this world would be epic Armageddon.
+Nobody seems to like the law, though, without the law, this world would be epic Armageddon.
 Without civil laws, I wonder how society will be.
 Without the law of nature, I wonder how the moral compass could be determined.
-More importantly, without God’s Law, we wouldn’t have the map of the redemption journey in Christ.
+More importantly, without God's Law, we wouldn't have the map of the redemption journey.

-Many accused Jesus of abolishing the law because of his stance on some laws laid down by the Scribes and the Pharisees of his time?
-Jesus, however, stated he has come to fulfill the law and the prophets, not to abolish them.
+Many accused the Lord Jesus of abolishing the law.
+Reason.
+He opposed some of the regulations laid down by the Scribes and the Pharisees of his time and previous generations.
+However, the Lord stated he has come to fulfill the law and the prophets, not to abolish them.

-In fact, Jesus came to separate human, burdensome regulations claimed to be divine, from the true law of God.
-He came to fulfill God’s law and make us truly free to live for the Lord.
-This was his declaratory statement in Matthew 5:17; “Do not think I have come to abolish the Law or the Prophets.
-I have not come to abolish but to fulfill them.”
+Jesus Christ came to separate human and burdensome regulations claimed to be divine, from the true law of God.
+He came to fulfill God's law and make us truly free to live for the Lord.
+He declared: "Do not think I have come to abolish the Law or the Prophets.
+I have not come to abolish but to fulfill them" (Mt 5:17).

 2) By showing us, as man, how we can keep God’s laws.